Silicon dioxide: Health effects

 Inhaling finely divided crystalline silica dust can lead to silicosis, bronchitis, or lung cancer, as the dust becomes lodged in the lungs and continuously irritates the tissue, reducing lung capacities.
 When fine silica particles are inhaled in large enough quantities (such as through occupational exposure), it increases the risk of systemic autoimmune diseases such as lupus and rheumatoid arthritis compared to expected rates in the general population.

 Occupational hazard

-Silica is an occupational hazard for people who do sandblasting or work with products that contain powdered crystalline silica.
+Silica is an occupational hazard for people who do sandblasting or work with powdered crystalline silica products.
 Amorphous silica, such as fumed silica, may cause irreversible lung damage in some cases but is not associated with the development of silicosis.
 Children, asthmatics of any age, those with allergies, and the elderly (all of whom have reduced lung capacity) can be affected in less time.

-Crystalline silica is an occupational hazard for those working with stone countertops, because the process of cutting and installing the countertops creates large amounts of airborne silica.
+Crystalline silica is an occupational hazard for those working with stone countertops because the process of cutting and installing the countertops creates large amounts of airborne silica.
 Crystalline silica used in hydraulic fracturing presents a health hazard to workers.